sponnet/cs-sim/README.md

 The system should work within certain boundaries.
 These simulations should show the boundaries that result into acceptable behaviour of the system.
 One of the goals of this visualisation & simulation is to determine and document these boundaries.

+## CSS framework

+The CSS framework in use is Bulma ( https://bulma.io/documentation/ )

+It is easy themable and you make any react component look nice without too much overhead.

+There are some good examples of using Bulma here : https://dansup.github.io/bulma-templates/